 If you have any questions about the system, accruals, or attendance rules, please contact Human Resource Management at 878-4822.

-Classes were cancelled on Tuesday, January 7, 2014, due to extreme weather conditions.
-NYS Policies and regulations require that State employees who do not report to work under such circumstances charge their leave accruals for the absence.
+Classes were canceled on Tuesday, January 7, 2014, because of extreme weather conditions.
+New York State policies and regulations required state employees who did not report to work under such circumstances to charge their leave accruals for the absence.